leinaxd/NOTES/databases/CMU_databases/lecture_11/readme.md

 - The DBMS can push down hints (e.g. LIMIT)
 - Can send either a materialized row or a single column

-The output can be either Whole Tuples (NSM) or subsets of columns (DSM)
+The output can be either Whole Tuples (NSM, normalized storage model) or subsets of columns (DSM, denormalized storage model)
 - you can materialize a full row, or a full column